lclarkmichalek/site/content/post/monitoring-queue.md

 1. It'll look ugly.
 I know.
 I'm sorry.
 2. I wish I could use dot syntax, but the fact that Mermaid is so limiting but the plugin is still so useful speaks to the power of diagrams.
 3. Use shapes to classify components.
-I use rectangles for datastores, rouned rectangles for processes, and the wierd asymetric shape for resulting states.
+I use rectangles for datastores, rounded rectangles for processes, and the wierd asymetric shape for resulting states.
 4. Avoid squares, circles and rhombuses.
 Their volume increases at the square of the length of any text inside them.
 This means that a square `Duplicate`